Skip to content

 keyid text Display-friendly key identifier

 seed array[] An array containing a collection of secrets used to generate a unique API Token/Key.
-At least one entry should be unique to a user.
-User supplied login parameters are perfect candidates.
+The array should contain a combination of secret and salt data elements, but at least one entry should be unique to a user.

-API Key Expiration
+API Key Session

 Keys generated via .getkey() method have a short life span.
 They typically expire if no operation are performed on a key within a minute.
 If a key expires by the time you are ready to read or write data, simply call .getkey() again.